kunno/PHP-Calculator/README.md

 Known Issues:
 	1) Calculator doesn't know how to accept negative numbers.
 	2) No catch for only one input or expressions without second operand.
-	3) Clear button toggles everytime it's clicked.
-Needs to function like an actual calculator's clear button.

 Bug Reporting:
 	Additional bugs can be reported to info@victoradey.com